🏡 Hoosier Support & Service Guide

 Connect with other caregivers for education, emotional support, and guidance to help navigate the challenges of your role.

-When: Second and fourth Wednesday of each month at 1:00 p.m.
+When: 2nd and 4th Wednesday of each month at 1:00 p.m.

 Where: Super Shot Clinic on Hobson Road.